Where to Stake Tezos and How To Choose Baker

 We think there are three primary types of Tezos baker criteria:

 - Promises - this is what a baker promises to his delegators.
-It’s fee (and therefore ROI), payment schedule, discounts, etc.
+It’s the fee (and therefore ROI), payment schedule, discounts, etc.

 - Efforts - this is what a baker actually does to make things better (in other words, what a baker has achieved).
-It’s contribution, voting activity, payment accuracy and timing, insurance, etc.
+It’s a contribution, voting activity, payment accuracy and timing, insurance, etc.

 - Luck - this is how lucky a baker is in some criteria which are independent of anything but random factors.
 It’s staking balance, free space, efficiency (primary criteria on mytezosbaker and tezos-nodes), etc.

-It’s pretty tempting to see a baker with zero fee or with the highest ROI, isn’t it?
+It’s pretty tempting to see a baker with zero fees or with the highest ROI, isn’t it?
 But does it make any sense if a baker pays inaccurately (less than expected) or even skips payouts?
 Or stops paying at all…

 Of course, it’s quite logical to choose a baker with better conditions, but keep in mind, that it’s just a promise and no one can be sure that the baker will keep his promise (we saw several bakers who promised never to change their fee, but after a while they did it anyway).